YangLeda/Housing/README.md

 Test student username: "123", password:"123".

-Test landlord username: "landlord", password:"landlord".
+Test landlord username: "a", password:"a".